garagehive/garagehive.github.io/docs/garagehive-easy-clocking.md

       ![](media/garagehive-easy-clocking2.png)

-   - **My Current Status** - This is the current status that the technician is working on with the following control:
+   - **My Current Tasks** - This is the current tasks that the technician is working on with the following controls:

       ⏸ - To place an allocation on hold.